Higher Technical Qualifications (HTQs)

 The grades or qualifications you’ll need to have will depend on the type of course you’re applying for.

 Tuition fees and funding

-Work placements are not usually included on a HTQ.
+Work placements are not usually needed on a HTQ except in some professions.

 However, many courses do offer you practical skills and experience through:

 - work experience

 - look for a job in your chosen career

 - go on to further study, such as getting a degree

 - volunteer to help build your skills and experience